Contacts | About | Where to Begin | Eligibility | How to Apply | Program Requirements | General Guidelines

 Winter Quarter

-• DIGS 30004 Data Analysis II: Data Visualization and Machine Learning
+• DIGS 30004 Data Visualization for the Humanities

 • An approved elective course (for the general MA), or NEAA 30061 Ancient Landscapes I (for the MA in Digital Archaeology), or a CMST course on digital media (for the MA in Digital Media), or DIGS 30031 Digital Texts I: Corpus Building and Corpus Statistics